The Wines of Portugal (Organized by Region)

 Terras de Cister: Sparkling wines

-If you head south over the mountains from the Douro, you’ll hit a tiny mountainous region that was first planted by Cistercian monks (the same group of monks that also started the wine thing in Burgundy, France).
-This area is surprisingly cooler at night and more challenging to ripen grapes than the Douro.
-This difference produces wines with much more elegance and acidity, thus making them pretty ideal for sparkling wines.
-Because of the attraction to bubbles, there are a growing number of Chardonnay and Pinot Noir vineyards planting along with the regional varieties of Malvasia Fina (aromatic white), Sercial (light white), Gouveio (light white), Aragonês (aka Tempranillo), Tinta Barroca (red), and Touriga Franca (red) among others.
+If you head south over the mountains from the Douro, you’ll encounter a tiny mountainous region that was first planted by Cistercian monks (the same group of monks who helped shape Burgundy’s wine legacy).
+Cooler nights make grape ripening more challenging than in the Douro, resulting in sparkling wines with elevated elegance and crisp acidity.
+Because of the attraction to bubbles, there are a growing number of Chardonnay and Pinot Noir vineyards being planted alongside regional varieties like Malvasia Fina (aromatic white), Sercial (light white), Gouveio (light white), Aragonês (aka Tempranillo), Tinta Barroca (red), and Touriga Franca (red), among others.

 Transmontano (Trás-Os-Montes)